-The Company added contingent consideration, a Level 3 measurement, on October 18, 2019 with the acquisition of FinSuite Pty Ltd. Changes in fair value of the contingent consideration are recorded in the condensed consolidated statements of operations within other income.
+The Company added contingent consideration, a Level 3 measurement, on October 18, 2019 with the acquisition of FinSuite Pty Ltd. Changes in fair value of the contingent consideration are recorded in the unaudited condensed consolidated statements of operations within other income.
 The Company's contingent consideration is valued using a probability weighted discounted cash flow analysis.
-A reconciliation of the balance for contingent consideration obligations for the three months ended April 30, 2020 is as follows:
+A reconciliation of the balance for contingent consideration obligations for the three and six months ended July 31, 2020 is as follows: